Superman: Doomsday

 Superman: Doomsday is a 2007 American animated superhero film adapted from the DC Comics storyline "The Death of Superman", which focuses on the death and return of the superhero Superman.
-Released by Warner Bros.
-Animation, it is the first film of the DC Universe Animated Original Movies.
-Despite the similar style of animation and Bruce Timm's involvement, the film is not set within the DC Animated Universe created by Timm and Paul Dini.
-The film received mixed reviews from critics, who praised the animation and more violent tone than previous adaptations but called it a disappointment, but grossed $10 million on a budget of $3.5 million, making it a commercial success.
+Released by Warner Home Video, it is the first film of the DC Universe Animated Original Movies.
+The film received generally positive reviews from critics, and made $10 million in home media sales on a budget of $3.5 million.

 Plot

 Superman and Lois Lane are romantically involved, but Lois is not happy with him not revealing his secret identity to her.
 While digging, workers from LexCorp unearth the spaceship of Doomsday, a genetically-engineered super-soldier that is highly hostile toward any life form it comes across.
 It massacres the digging crew and begins a rampage towards Metropolis, killing animals and humans on sight.
 When Doomsday reaches Metropolis, it decimates the military until Superman arrives.
-Superman and Doomsday engage in a fierce battle across Metropolis, with Superman eventually winning.
-But the victory is short-lived as Superman succumbs to his wounds in Lois' arms.
+Superman and Doomsday engage in a fierce battle across Metropolis, with Superman being brutally beaten but eventually winning.
+However, the victory is short-lived as Superman dies in Lois' arms.

-Lex Luthor kills Mercy Graves, his personal assistant, to ensure no one else knows of LexCorp's involvement with Doomsday's release.
+Lex Luthor kills his assistant Mercy Graves to ensure no one else knows of LexCorp's involvement with Doomsday's release.
 The world mourns Superman and Metropolis honors him with a memorial.
 Superman's friends cope with his death in various ways.
 Jimmy Olsen takes a job at a tabloid newspaper The National Voyeur, Perry White becomes an alcoholic, and Lois, having realized that Clark was Superman, visits Martha Kent for counsel.
 In Superman's absence, Metropolis is overwhelmed by criminals.
 Toyman uses a giant mechanical spider to hold children hostage.
 Lois decides to save them herself, but Toyman tries to kill her and a little girl.
 Superman digs out of his grave and saves Lois and the girl, apprehending Toyman.
-He doesn't seem quite the same, but Lois dismisses it as shock.
+He does not appear to be the same as Superman, but Lois dismisses it as shock.
 She becomes suspicious, however, when Martha tells her that Clark has not called home.

-The resurrected Superman is revealed to be a clone created by Luthor who is keeping the real Superman's body preserved in a tube, unaware that Superman is, barely, still alive.
+The resurrected Superman is revealed to be a clone created by Luthor who is keeping the real Superman's body preserved in a tube, unaware that Superman has barely survived.
 He periodically tortures the clone Superman in a special lead-lined room.
 A robot from the Fortress of Solitude detects that Superman is still alive, recovers his body, and begins restoring him to health.
 Meanwhile, the clone's attitude darkens when he hears that Toyman killed a child.
 In retaliation, the clone abducts the villain and kills him in front of the police station.
 The city is stunned and the clone threatens the populace into abiding by the law.
-This convinces Lois and Martha that this is not the real Superman.
+This convinces Lois and Martha that the clone is not the real Superman.